-- 3 You may only use the IT Facilities for commercial activities if you are an employee of the School and such use forms part of your duties of employment.
-You should raise any queries on whether a commercial activity using the IT Facilities is permitted with your line manager before commencing the relevant use of the IT Facilities. - 4 You must not carry out any action (including loading any software on to the IT Facilities) that shall or may interfere with the normal working of the IT Facilities or may interfere with or disrupt other user's use of the IT Facilities or access, corrupt or modify any other user's data without their consent. - 5 You must not deliberately introduce a virus, worm, trojan horse or other similar code nor take any action to circumvent, or reduce the effectiveness of, any anti-virus precautions established by IT Services. - 6 You are responsible for all use of your username.
-You should not make your username or password available to anyone else nor should you use any other person's username. - 7 You must not send unsolicited emails to multiple recipients, and must not create or distribute materials using the IT Facilities which are designed or likely to cause annoyance, inconvenience or needless anxiety. - 8 You must not install or play games on the IT Facilities. - 9 You must not tamper with the configuration of any LSE PC or any cables or peripheral devices attached to PCs.
+- 1 You must not carry out any action (including loading any software on to the IT Facilities) that shall or may interfere with the normal working of the IT Facilities or may interfere with or disrupt other users' use of the IT Facilities or access, corrupt or modify any other user's data without their consent. - You must not deliberately introduce a virus, worm, trojan horse, Adware or SpyWare, or other similar code nor take any action to circumvent, or reduce the effectiveness of, any anti-virus or other malicious software detection, removal and protection precautions established by IT Services. - 3 You are responsible for all use of your username.
+You should not make your username or password available to anyone else nor should you use any other person's username. - 4 You may use the IT Facilities for commercial activities only if you are an employee of the School and such use forms part of your duties of employment.
+You should raise any queries on whether a commercial activity using the IT Facilities is permitted with your line manager before commencing the relevant use of the IT Facilities. - 5 You must not install or play games on the IT Facilities. - 6 You must not tamper with the configuration of any LSE PC or any cables or peripheral devices attached to PCs.